bbopt/nomad/doc/user_guide/source/AdvancedFunctionalities.rst

 To use DiscoMADS to reveal discontinuities in revealing blackbox outputs, set the parameter ``DISCO_MADS_OPTIMIZATION`` to true.

-Define revaling output by appending "-R" to the desired output types when using the command ``BB_OUTPUT_TYPE``.
+Define revealing output by appending "-R" to the desired output types when using the command ``BB_OUTPUT_TYPE``.

 To define discontinuities (in a weak sense) set the parameters ``DISCO_MADS_DETECTION_RADIUS`` and ``DISCO_MADS_LIMIT_RATE``: if the rate of change of a revealing blackbox ouput between two points at distance less than ``DISCO_MADS_DETECTION_RADIUS`` exceeds the limit rate ``DISCO_MADS_LIMIT_RATE``, then a discontinuity is revealed between the two points.